-Day One Arrival at Club Wyndham South Shore.
+Day One Arrival at Club Wyndham South Shore

 Lake Tahoe is the area and the Zephyr Cove, NV location.
 The flight to Lake Tahoe (RNO) was about 8 hours.
 If your ears popped on the plane, just try to pop them when you land.
 Lake Tahoe itself sits at 6,224 feet.

-South Lake Tahoe Airport (RNO) is a short drive to the resort.
+South Lake Tahoe Airport (RNO) is a short drive from the resort.
 It is only a 20-minute drive to the resort unless there is snow on the roads and you do not have chains it could take more time.
 Renting a car, however, from the airport they should make sure your rental has snow tires and chains as needed.

 Video by Gabriella Viola